Chicagobears.com | The Official Website of the Chicago Bears

-Mike Furrey enters his third season as Chicago's wide receivers coach after originally joining the team on January 12, 2018.
+Mike Furrey enters his fourth season as Chicago's wide receivers coach after originally joining the team on January 12, 2018.
 Furrey, who played eight seasons in the National Football League, came to the Bears after serving two seasons as the head football coach at Limestone College in Gaffney, S.C.

 Furrey joined the Limestone Saints after spending two seasons as the head football coach at Kentucky Christian University, followed by three years on "Doc" Holliday's staff at Marshall University.
 Prior to his time in the coaching ranks, he played eight seasons in the NFL with the St. Louis Rams, Detroit Lions, Cleveland Browns and Washington Redskins.
 In 2006, Furrey ranked second in the NFL in receptions (98) with the Detroit Lions while recording 1,086 yards and six touchdowns, earning him Lions' co-offensive player of the year honors.